krypto5863/COM3D2.ShaderServant/README.md

 - Game Version: 2.34+, currently no support for 3.0/COM 2.5

 # Adding New Shaders
 Simply create an asset bundle that contains a default material and the shader it's using and ShaderServant will dynamically load and use it when a mate file asks for it.
+If you have a shader pack and would like it to be included with ShaderServant, feel free to raise an issue and include your file

 # Advanced Mates
 This plugin seeks to be a simple and flexible external shader loader.
 So apart from loading all of NPRShader's shaders, it also can load any shader packages placed into ShaderServantPacks.